 History in Color

-I’ve looked at old World War II photos of my grandfather more times than I can count, studying his face for signs of what he was thinking of, what details of his home life he was desperate to get back to, what exactly he was most afraid of.
-And I always hit a wall: There is a basic, universal understanding of what he must have felt as a human, yes; but as for the specifics, I find my imagination either too deeply reductive (“Life was simpler back then…”) or entirely anachronistic, steeped in contemporary nuance that he would have had little taste for.
+I’ve looked at old World War II photos of my grandfather more times than I can count, studying his face for clues of what he may have been thinking and who he might have been as a person.
+And I always hit a wall: There is a basic, universal understanding of what he must have felt as a human, yes; but as for the specifics, I find my imagination either too deeply reductive or entirely anachronistic, steeped in contemporary nuance that he would never have experienced.

-Sometimes, what makes history (both familial and global) so hard for me to contextualize is the fact that its vestiges – crude photographs; choppy, truncated audio clips removed from a fuller lush landscape – make it too easy to “other” its players from modern life.
-The folks in photographs capturing historic events that we should have, by now, a hundred times over, learned the hard way from, just seem so far off; they’re so black-and-white, so one-dimensional and indistinct and distant from the sharp, nuanced, colorful texture of modern-day life.
-And I find myself trapped in the same too-little / too-much approach I slip into with my grandparents’ histories when I try to imagine their day-to-day life.
+Sometimes, what makes history (both familial and global) so hard for me to contextualize is the fact that its black and white photographs make it too easy to “other” its players from modern life.
+They just seem so far off; they’re monochromatic and one-dimensional, indistinct and distant from the sharp colorful texture of modern-day life.
+It’s hard to imagine who anyone was because it’s hard to see shades of real life in all the blurry black and white.

 Marina Amaral is working on changing that.
 Through Photoshop, the Brazilian artist is breathing life back into landmark photographs with obsessive detail to color.